 Managing blood sugar

-The A1C test helps people with diabetes hit the mark.
+The A1C test helps people with diabetes keep blood sugar in range

 Managing the highs and lows of blood sugar may be one of the trickiest parts of living with diabetes.